Katsura Japanese Pieris foliage

 A medium, dome shaped variety with showy chains of small rose colored bell-shaped flowers and bright red emerging foliage that darkens to burgundy then green; performs best in moist, organic and acidic soils

 Katsura Japanese Pieris features dainty chains of rose bell-shaped flowers hanging below the branches in early spring.
 It has attractive burgundy-tipped dark green foliage which emerges scarlet in spring.
-The glossy narrow leaves are ornamentally significant but remain dark green through the winter.
+The glossy narrow leaves are highly ornamental and remain dark green throughout the winter.
 The fruit is not ornamentally significant.

 Katsura Japanese Pieris is a dense multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.